 More Housing Tips:

-Contact ISP Program Coordinator Hayley Sullivan if you have more questions related to housing.
+Contact ISP Program Coordinator Hayley Davidson if you have more questions related to housing.

 Disclaimer: The International Student Programs at De Anza College does not endorse or promote any housing arrangement.
 Information provided is strictly for advising purposes only.
 Any housing arrangement carries with it conditions which are beyond the control of the College.